CQCL/ethz-hackathon22/routing.md

 - [tket source code](https://github.com/CQCL/tket/).
 The C++ and Python source.
 Feel free to clone and fork!
 - [TKET routing paper](https://arxiv.org/abs/1902.08091).
 The paper mentioned above describing TKET's routing.
 - [MCTS routing paper](https://arxiv.org/abs/2008.09331).
 The MCTS routing approach to be implemented.
+- [The routing notebook](https://github.com/CQCL/pytket/blob/main/examples/mapping_example.ipynb).
+Runs you through the most important aspects of TKET's routing API (also linked in the flow text).
 - [TKET docs](https://cqcl.github.io/tket/tket/api/index.html).
 The C++ docs -- in theory.
 This is currently extremely patchy and of limited use, but might give the brave an overview of what is happening under the hood.
 Give me a shout if you want pointers for where to look.

 Best of luck!!